 - 5. Screw the fuel fill cap back on until it clicks at least once.
-If you do not properly tighten the cap, the malfunction indicator lamp may come on (see page 183). - 6.
+If you do not properly tighten the cap, the malfunction indicator lamp may come on (see page 187).
+You will also see a "CHECK FUEL CAP" message on the information display. - 6.
 Push the fuel fill door closed until it latches.